 “eBay has hundreds of different variants, and we like to use those same techniques to optimise, but sensitively,” he said.
 “Customers do love what we offer, so it’s a fine-tuning activity for mainstream eCommerce proposition, but we also like to innovate.”

-The team has learnt a lot about online communities, and has also experimented with creating customer profiles– similar to Facebook and Twitter – where customers can rate products, and other customers can rate their reviews and their profiles
+To explore innovative IT solutions, Net-A-Porter has a research and development (R&D) mobile app called Net Book, which is constantly testing solutions in beta to a select customer user group.
+On Net Book, the retailer is experimenting with creating customer profiles – similar to Facebook and Twitter – where customers can rate products, and other customers can rate their reviews and their profiles.

 Data can also be used to suggest items to customers in a more intelligent way.
 “If we know your size and you’re trying to shop, you probably don’t want to be presented with clothes if they’re out of stock in your size.”

-Net-A-Porter also has a ‘Wear It With’ service which allows the site to recommend other items from the 650 premium brands from around the world that may match an item in a customer’s basket to create a whole outfit.
+Net-A-Porter also has a ‘Wear It With’ service which allows the site to recommend other items from the 650 premium brands from around the world that may match an item in a customer’s basket, in order to create a whole outfit.